awsdocs/amazon-opensearch-service-developer-guide/doc_source/ultrawarm.md

 + `blocks.ultrawarm_allow_delete` specifies whether to block most `_settings` updates to the index \(`true`\) or allow them \(`false`\)\.
 + `number_of_replicas`, in this case, is the number of passive replicas, which don't consume disk space\.
 + `routing.allocation.require.box_type` specifies that the index should use warm nodes rather than standard data nodes\.
-+ `routing.search_preference` instructs Amazon ES to query primary shards first and only use the passive replicas if the query fails\.
++ `routing.search_preference` instructs Amazon ES to query primary shards first and only use passive replicas if the query fails\.
 This setting reduces disk usage\.
-+ `migration.state` specifies that the index successfully migrated to warm storage\.
-During the migration process, you might also see `HOT2WARM`\.

-Indices in warm storage are read\-only unless you [restore them to hot storage](#ultrawarm-snapshot)\.
+Indices in warm storage are read\-only unless you [return them to hot storage](#ultrawarm-migrating-back)\.
 You can query the indices, but you can't add data to them\.
 If you try, you encounter the following error:

 ```
 {